Michael Cohen told Mueller's office about contacts between Trump aides and Russia

 Mueller's office said it took no position on Cohen's sentence but said it should run concurrently with the sentence by the court in the New York case.

 Cohen's lawyers had argued that he should be spared prison time given his cooperation with federal prosecutors in two separate cases.
-But Trump, in a scathing Twitter post, said his former fixer should receive a "full and complete sentence."
+But Trump, in a scathing Twitter post earlier in the week, said his former fixer should receive a "full and complete sentence."

 Cohen, who just last year boasted that he'd take a bullet for Trump, turned on his longtime boss after he became ensnared in federal investigations.